kalepail/stellar-turrets/README.md

 ## Disclaimer
 At the time of this writing:
-- Fees are not being collected for either contract upload or execution.
+- Fees are not being collected for txFunction execution.
-- The txFunction `/heal` endpoint has not been implemented.

-For these reasons we strongly suggest both:
+For this reason I strongly suggest both:
 A) Leaving your `STELLAR_NETWORK` set to `TESTNET`
-B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching signers from your Turret to
+B) Encouraging users to leave themselves as a majority signer on any controlled account they're attaching your Turret signers to